niels-slotboom/notes/Submanifolds.typ

   $
     R(W,Z,X,Y) + R(W,X,Y,Z) + R(W,Y,Z,X) = 0.
   $
-  or in terms of components,
+  Alternatively, in terms of components,
   $
     tensor(R, +rho, -[sigma mu nu]) = tensor(R, -rho, -[sigma mu nu]) = 0.
   $
-  Here, the cyclic permutation of the last three indices/slots is proportional to their anti-symmetrisation since we have anti-symmetry in the last two indices/slots.
+  Here, the cyclic permutation of the last three indices/slots is proportional to their anti-symmetrisation since we already have anti-symmetry in the last two indices/slots.

 + *Symmetry in First and Second Pair* For a connection that is both metric-compatible and has vanishing torsion---i.e., the Levi-Civita connection---the above symmetries imply a further symmetry,
   $